 Fault Activity.

 Not all agencies use the same terminology to define the seismic source(s) and their geological activity.
-ASCE 7 criteria will generally govern the evaluations and design for buildings and similar structures. generated from the PSHA t.
+ASCE 7 criteria will generally govern the evaluations and design for buildings and similar structures.
+ASCE 7-22 defines an active fault as: "A fault determined to be active by the authority having jurisdiction from properly substantiated data (e.g., most recent mapping of active faults by the United States Geological Survey)" (ASCE 7-22 11.2) This definition emphasizes the importance of authoritative data and jurisdictional assessment in classifying a fault as active by national or state agencies.
+In addition, ASCE 7-22 uses fault and seismic source information generated from the PSHA to define the significant faults or sources that contribute to the seismic hazard for DSHA evaluations.
 ASCE 7-22 defines deterministic motions as "scenario earthquakes" determined from PSHA calculations (4-2.1.3.2)

 AASHTO (2020) defines an active fault as those depicted on the USGS Active Fault Map.
 The USGS publishes an online interactive Quaternary Faults application showing the latest Quaternary (<15,000 years) faults.
 AASHTO also requires a site-specific procedure if any of the following conditions are met: (1) The site is located within 6 miles of an active fault, (2) the site is classified as Site Class F (4-2.1.2.1) (3) Long-duration earthquakes are expected in the region, and (4) the importance of the bridge is such that a lower probability of exceedance (and therefore a longer return period) should be considered (AASHTO 2020).